nnnc-org/Update-ADFSLECert/README.md

 #### PowerShell version

-This script is designed to run on PowerShell 5.1 or greater.
+This script is designed to run on PowerShell 7 or greater.
 There have been issues on some PowerShell Core, so it is recommended not to use PowerShell Core at this time.

+#### ADFS Proxy Options

+To also update ADFS Proxy settings, you will need to have SSH installed on that server and allowing appropriate firewall policies.
+An additional repository is available to assist in the adding of Powershell 7 and enabling SSH.

 #### Install Posh-ACME module